 The City of Vero Beach is located on Florida's east coast in Indian River County.
-Vero Beach joined the ARP in June 1997.
-John Lee is Manager of Customer Service.
+Vero Beach joined the ARP in June 1997 Pilar Turner is the Mayor.
 The City's service area is approximately 41 square miles.
 For more information about the City of Vero Beach, please visit www.covb.org.